py5coding/py5book/content/hybrid_programming.md

 (hybrid-programming-advanced-hybrid-programming-optimization)=
 ## Advanced Hybrid Programming Optimization

 Further optimizations of our colored points example are still possible.
 The time it takes to copy the numpy arrays from Python's memory space over to Java slows down the Sketch.
 This issue can be addressed by sharing memory between Python and Java with [Direct Buffers](https://jpype.readthedocs.io/en/latest/userguide.html#buffer-backed-numpy-arrays).
 With Direct Buffers, no data is copied between Python and Java.
-JPype's support of Direct Buffers make it an excellent backbone for py5.
+JPype's support of Direct Buffers make it an excellent foundation for py5.

 To employ Direct Buffers, replace the Java code with the following: